 So your favorite twentysomething is heading off to grad school.
-Here's a gift guide with possibilities in every price range, from quirky books to bigger ticket items, plus presents specifically for med students, nurses-to-be, future lawyers and prospective MBAs.
+Here's a gift guide with possibilities in every price range, from quirky books to more significant ticket items, plus presents specifically for med students, nurses-to-be, future lawyers and prospective MBAs.

 01 of 07

 Whether your favorite twentysomething is heading for another year of college or he's off to grad school, his laptop will need protection.
 There's a slew of possibilities out there ranging from solid color Neoprene padded sleeves to versions that look like a Van Gogh, an interoffice envelope or an old leather-bound book.
-The latter, dubbed the BookBook, is made by Twelve South and it looks so very real, even the zipper tabs resemble bookmarks.
+The latter dubbed the BookBook, is made by Twelve South and it seems so authentic, even the zipper tabs resemble bookmarks.
 Still, it's best not to leave even a disguised laptop unattended at the library.
 It might get stolen.
 Or reshelved.
 Prices? $20-$80.

 02 of 07

 Coffee and grad school go together as naturally as exams and exhaustion.
 So give that new grad student a nice coffee press and an insulated travel mug, plus a pound or two of great coffee.
 Or pair the travel mug with a well-loaded gift card for Starbucks, Peet's or any coffeehouse near campus.
 Price? $17-$30 for the coffee press, $8-10 a pound for the coffee.
-INeedCoffee.com has a great FAQ for proper use, cleaning, and common concerns.
+INeedCoffee.com has an excellent FAQ for proper use, cleaning, and common concerns.

 03 of 07